Highlights for aspirin

 How to Use aspirin

 Take this medicine by mouth with a glass of water.
 Follow the directions on the package or prescription label.
+Do not chew, crush, or cut this medicine.
 You can take this medicine with or without food.
 If it upsets your stomach, take it with food.
 Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 12 years of age for selected conditions, precautions do apply.
 Children and teenagers should not use this medicine to treat chicken pox or flu symptoms unless directed by a doctor.